starkex/Misccart/README.md

 ## Delpoyed Link:- https://store.misccart.com

-### All Major Dependencies Used And Process of Basic Setup
+### Tech Stack Used In developing this Full Stack App so far.

 <table>
 <tr>